weibeld/heroku-buildpack-graphviz/README.md

 This buildpack installs the Graphviz binaries to `/app/graphviz/bin`.
 The used Graphviz version is:

-* Graphviz 2.38.0 for stack Heroku-16
+* Graphviz 2.38.0 for the Heroku-16 stack (Ubuntu 16.04 LTS)
-* Graphviz 2.36.0 for stack Cedar-14
+* Graphviz 2.36.0 for the Cedar-14 stack (Ubuntu 14.04 LTS)
-* Graphviz 2.20.2 for stack Cedar *(deprecated stack)*

 The `/app/graphviz/bin` directory is added to the `PATH`.
 The variable `GRAPHVIZ_DOT` is set to `/app/graphviz/bin/dot` (required by some tools, e.g. PlantUML).

-The binaries are taken from the official Ubuntu packages: <http://packages.ubuntu.com/xenial/graphviz> for Heroku-16 (Ubuntu 16.04 LTS), <http://packages.ubuntu.com/trusty/graphviz> for Cedar-14 (Ubuntu 14.04 LTS), and <http://packages.ubuntu.com/lucid/graphviz> for Cedar (Ubuntu 10.04 LTS).
+The binaries are taken from the official Ubuntu packages:

+- <http://packages.ubuntu.com/xenial/graphviz> for the Heroku-16 stack
+- <http://packages.ubuntu.com/trusty/graphviz> for the Cedar-14 stack

 Usage
 -----

-Simply do:

 ~~~bash
 heroku buildpacks:set https://github.com/weibeld/heroku-buildpack-graphviz.git